The Luton Matters category for 2020-21 is Health

 Our usual restrictions apply as to the purpose for which the grant may be used (see Grant-making policy).

 Applications will be accepted from organisations that have applied to the Trust before (whether successfully or not) and organisations new to the Trust.
-If an organisation has received a grant from us in the past under our regular grant-giving programme, there is no time restriction on applying to us again through Luton Matters.
+If an organisation has received a grant from us in the past under our regular grant-giving programme, there is no time restriction on applying to us again for a Luton Matters award.

-It is unlikely that any organisation that is awarded a grant through Luton Matters will receive another such grant in consecutive cycles, even in a different funding category.
+It is unlikely that any organisation that is awarded a Luton Matters grant will receive another such grant in consecutive cycles, even in a different funding category.

 |3||final application form||up to two short-listed applicants will be chosen from the project plans submitted and asked to complete our standard online application form (principally to ensure your application is on our system – you will have already done most of the work to answer its questions by this point)|